Click on each project below to learn more about what we did to drive it to success.

 We design the instrumentation packages and program the telemetry signal processing.
 We also interface with the telemetry crews at external sites across the globe and implement testing to ensure successful launches of sounding rockets and multi-stage launch vehicles.

 What are some of the things you look forward to most in your job?

 I look forward to talking with folks during audits, whom I don't normally see or interface with on a day-to-day basis.
 Having been at NASA Wallops for over 20 years, I have worked with 80% of the ROC team in some capacity in the past and we like to catch up.
 Another thing I enjoy is introducing new processes that make tasks easier, especially when they are well received by the PMO, such as the newsletter.

 Kimberly Cherrix (read more)

 Who are some of the industry role models you look up to?

-I look up to Katherine Johnson, one of the early female NASA mathematicians, who was instrumental in the first US manned space missions.
-She worked so hard, despite everyone against her, to further the human knowledge of space and keep people safe.
+I look up to Katherine Johnson, one of the early female NASA mathematicians, who was instrumental in the first US, manned, space missions.
+She worked so hard, despite everyone against her, to further the human knowledge of space while keeping people safe.
 She was an absolutely brilliant person and I hope to live up to that kind of determination and contribution to space science.